Ingrid Nilsen

-Ingrid Nilsen (born February 2, 1989) is an American YouTube personality from Rowland Heights, California.
+Ingrid Nilsen (born February 2, 1989) is an American influencer and YouTuber from Rowland Heights, California.
+She is the co-founder and Chief Creative Officer of The New Savant.

 Career

 Nilsen began a YouTube channel with the name Missglamorazzi on October 23, 2009, because she wanted to share her feeling of confidence with other people and push herself to overcome her fear of public speaking.
 She told herself to do something that scared her, and creating a YouTube channel fell under that category for her.
 In her videos, she covers topics such as fashion, lifestyle, and make-up.

 Nilsen also maintains a second channel on YouTube entitled "TheGridMonster" on which she posts her vlogs and more candid content.

 In mid-2014, Nilsen began working with CoverGirl, becoming the first YouTube personality to represent the brand.

 In late 2014, Nilsen became a judge on the reality television show Project Runway: Threads.
 At the 2014 Teen Choice Awards and 2015 Teen Choice Awards, Nilsen was nominated for Choice Web Star: Fashion/Beauty.

 On January 15, 2016, Nilsen interviewed Barack Obama in a livestream hosted at the White House.
 She raised questions about the future of terrorism in the United States, taxation of feminine hygiene products, and discrimination against LGBT+ people.
 Nilsen also asked Obama to share the story behind an item of personal significance during the interview, to which Obama showed a series of small totems, stating each one reminds him "of all the different people [he's] met along the way".

 In March 2016, Nilsen was named one of the United Nations Change Ambassadors to the intergovernmental organization along with six other female YouTube creators.
 The UN Change Ambassadors focused on the global fight for gender equality, one of the UN's 17 Sustainable Development Goals established that year.

 In mid-2016, Nilsen was named one of the SuperSoul100, Oprah Winfrey and OWN's list of innovators and visionaries aligned on a mission to move humanity forward.